Skip to content

 Basic Description

-Threshold Detection All Detect anomalies in metrics data based on set thresholds.
+Threshold Detection All Abnormality detection on metric data based on set thresholds.

-Composite Detection All Combine multiple monitors' results into one monitor using expressions and alert based on the combined result.
+Composite Detection All Combine multiple monitors' results into one monitor through expressions and trigger alerts based on the combined results.

-Third-Party Event Detection Other Send anomaly events or records from third-party systems to an HTTP server via POST requests to generate Guance event data.
+External Event Detection Others By specifying a URL address, send abnormal events or records produced by third-party systems via POST requests to an HTTP server to generate Guance event data.

 Start Configuration